 Anyone who does not even listen to the content of the critic obviously has no interest in learning from the criticism.
 This is a clear sign of non-existent or poor critical faculties.
 If you want to improve it, you should instead listen and, above all, ask questions, if you feel that what has been said has not yet become completely clear or you need more information for your answer.

-This shows your counterpart, for one thing, that you are interested in his opinion and also provides you with valuable information for your answer or your learning from the criticism.
+On the one hand, this shows your counterpart that you have interested in her or his Opinion and also provides you with valuable information for your response and learning from the criticism.
 By asking questions about the content Understanding and interest is a clear sign of really good critical faculties and creates opportunities for one's own personal development.

 8. Postpone the discussion in case of too much emotionality

 If one of the two people discussing the issue is not capable of criticism, a disagreement can quickly degenerate into an emotional argument.
-When it gets louder, this is more a sign of poor critical faculties and low potential for timely agreement.
+If it gets louder or even comes to fisticuffs, this is more a sign of poor critical faculties and low potential for timely agreement.

 9. Always be open and grateful for criticism

 Many find criticism fundamentally annoying, annoying and nasty.
-But actually it always represents a Opportunity for positive change in one's own personality present.
+But actually it always represents a Opportunity for positive change in one's own personality as long as it is constructive.
 Always be aware that your counterpart also knows that criticism is unpleasant for most people - and usually only wants to help you with the feedback.

 10. Grow from feedback

 Criticism points us to potential for improvement and thus to challenges.
-Some people may shy away from challenges - but they are actually the most exciting thing in our lives and our personal development.
+Some of us may shy away from challenges - yet they are actually the most exciting thing in our lives and our personal development.
 By improving your critical faculties, you can ultimately only improve yourself..

-The Will to grow from critical words You should show your counterpart quite openly that you don't want to do that.
-This makes it clear that you accept their opinion and can handle feedback very well.
+The Will to grow from critical words You should show your counterpart quite openly that you don't want to do this.
+This makes it clear that you accept their opinion, are adaptable and can handle feedback very well.

 Improve critical faculties with really simple means!